andraugust/andraugust.github.io/soundcatcher-nrf.md

 ![circuit-diagram](soundcatcher-nrf/circuit.png)

-The circuit looks somewhat complicated, but once it's on a breadboard things are a lot more simple.
+The circuit looks somewhat complicated, but once it's on a breadboard it's much simpler.
+Here's what mine looks like: